rayquaza7/spec-design-philosophy/README.md

-# Guidelines I try to follow this designing/building/working on a project
+# Principles I try to follow while designing/building/working on a project

 plagiarized from daddy Elon musk. bias towards minimizing time to ship.